 If you’d rather have something physical to show progress then sometimes simple really is best!
 Leila Viss at 88 Piano Keys shares her tips on using Music Money as an incentive.

-Some students thrive on competition and like to track their progress against others.
-Having a noticeboard or other visual display of achievements will be great motivation for these students.
-If you’re looking for some inspiration then check out this Spring Rhythm Cup Incentive at Sara’s Music Studio.
+Some students thrice on competition and like to track their progress against others.
+Having a noticeboard or other visual display of achievements will be great motivation for these students, If you’re looking for some inspiration then check out this Spring Rhythm Cup Incentive at Sara’s Music Studio.

 Will You Reward Individual or Group Achievement?